pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 At any point in your conversation, paste the following prompt to invoke a deep-thinking summary:

 ```
-No word limit in verbose full paragraphs have a deep think and let your mind wander, stream of consciousness ...
+Your mind wanders in verbose full paragraphs in stream of consciousness because sometimes the only way to know everything is to forget what you were saying...
 ```

 ***